usdot-fhwa-stol/cdasim/scenario_runner/README.md

   ```

 - **`CONFIG_IMAGE_FULL`** specifies a configuration image that contains the `docker-compose.yml` file.
-  The Scenario Generator temporarily runs this image, extracts the compose file from inside it, and uses it to define the simulation stack.
+  The Scenario Generator temporarily runs this image, extracts the Compose file from inside it, and uses it to define the simulation stack.

+When an extracted legacy Compose file uses instance suffixes such as
+`platform_ros2_1`, Scenario Generator removes the suffix and updates its direct
+`depends_on`, `network_mode`, and `volumes_from` service references before
+applying the local overrides.
+This compatibility step is limited to extracted
+Compose structure; topology endpoint names remain canonical.

 Together, they decouple **what image to run** from **how it is configured**, providing flexible version control and easier upgrades.